© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Icehouse in Coniston Hall Park, 390m south east of Coniston Hall is a scheduled monument protected by Historic England under reference 1018706.
 View the official record →

-Icehouse in Coniston Hall Park is a utility structure dating from the eighteenth or nineteenth century, built to store ice harvested from nearby water sources during the winter months for use throughout the year in domestic and culinary applications.
+Icehouse in Coniston Hall Park is a nineteenth-century structure built to store ice for domestic use at Coniston Hall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018706.

 Icehouse in Coniston Hall Park, 390m south east of Coniston Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018706.